realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

   - ## The Voracious Vacuum Tube
     - How Vacuum Tubes Work
       - https://www.youtube.com/watch?v=nA_tgIygvNo
-      - Note: While the actual physical electron flow direction is from the "negative" terminal to the "positive" terminal, the "conventional" flow direction of electricity in schematics is considered to go from the "positive" terminal to the
+      - Note: While the actual physical electron flow direction is from the "negative" terminal to the "positive" terminal, the "conventional" flow direction of electricity in schematics is considered to go from the "positive" terminal to the "negative" terminal.
-        "negative" terminal.
       - _Yes!_ this is rather confusing at first, and you can give thanks Ben Franklin for his technical debt we all have to deal with at the beginning of learning electronics.
     - Electricity in a vacuum behaves differently than in normal atmosphere.
 Electrons can flow freely in a vacuum.
       - Tubes exploit this behavior of electrons in a vacuum to perform like a switch or an amplifiers.
     - Tube made for use in logic (Triode) consists of three parts:
       - **"Cathode"**
-        - Essentially a light bulb filament tied to the common "ground/negative" terminal of the power supply
+        - Essentially a light bulb filament tied to the common "ground/negative" terminal of the power supply.
-        - Negative terminal of the tube it used to "emit" electrons to the anode and complete the circuit
+        - Negative terminal of the tube it used to "emit" electrons to the anode and complete the circuit.
       - **"Anode"**
         - Positive terminal of the tube hooked to the "load" and the positive terminal of the power supply.)
         - Used to "collect" electrons from the cathode and to indicate "state" and complete the circuit.
       - **"Grid"**
-        - this acts as a switch also called a "valve" when referring to tubes
+        - this acts as a switch also called a "valve" when referring to tubes.
     - The Grid can be used to control the flow of electricity between the cathode and anode.
       - ie: when the grid is positively charged, the flow of electricity from cathode to the anode is allowed.
       - ie: when the grid is negatively charged, the flow of electricity from cathode to the anode is deterred.